 3. Get out of the house and participate in hobbies or activities that bring joy.
 Being outdoors in the fresh air and sunshine helps anxieties to subside

 5. Try meditating, now I’m sure many of you men are thinking, yeah right!
 No thank you, but technology has come a long way and you can now meditate with a Muse headband.
-This device translates your mental activity into weather sounds to help you achieve calmness and relaxation, for more details on this amazing new technology click here.
+This device translates your mental activity into weather sounds to help you achieve calmness and relaxation.
+To learn more about the muse headband, click here

 Taking an active role by following these steps could very well reduce anxiety symptoms and help men improve their overall health and wellness.